How to Write Persuasive and Argumentative Essays

 Set out the facts and consider how relevant or important these are:

-- Examine the facts with a view to prioritizing, sequencing, editing, or discarding them.
+- Examine the facts to prioritize, sequencing, editing, or discard them.

-- Question whether any facts or information are “missing.”
+- The question whether any facts or information are “missing.”

 Is there anything “hot” about the issue?

 Recognize and make a list of any possible emotional responses the topic may generate and put these aside in case you need to use them later.